Chapter 12:

 The former mercenary tried to find the traces of a lie, effort was in vain.

-In a sudden, darkness swallowed everything in the green house, the catch is they were not in the green house or in the city, or anywhere.
+Suddenly, darkness swallowed everything in the green house, the catch is they were not in the green house or in the city, or anywhere.

 "Aww maaan."
 Roxy whined in disappointment.

 "You gotta be kidding me."
-Karaza groaned almost shouting, pinching the bridge of her nose.
+Karaza groaned, almost shouting, pinching the bridge of her nose.

 'Young ladies, would any of you like to return her wish?'
 The voice rang in their heads.